Kakkoor: History

-Kakkoor was a part of the Travancore King dom and now a part of State of Kerala.
+Kakkoor was a part of the Travancore Kingdom and now a part of State of Kerala.

 Transportation

 Road

 Kakkoor is well connected with a network of roads.
 The State Highway 42 passes through the center of Kakkoor.
 The Main Central road (MC Road) connecting Thiruvananthapuram and Angamali is at a distance of 8.4 km and which is connected with SH 42.
 The KSRTC operates a fleet of Long Distance and short-distance services including Super Fast, Fast Passenger, Limited Stop and Non AC and AC Low Floor buses along with private operators.

 The village is well connected with a local network of roads.

 Railway

 At present Kakkoor has no railway connectivity.
 The nearest railway station to Kakkoor are Piravom Road (11.7 km), Ernakulam Junction (35.9 km), Ernakulam Town (38.5 km), Aluva (38.1) and Kottayam (42.8 km).

 Air

 The nearest airport to Kakkoor is Cochin International Airport, Nedumbassery (49 km) which is an International airport with flights to various international destinations.